 Some Mind Lab Pro® formula highlights for nootropic safety, specifically, include:

-- BioGenesis™ vitamins B6, B9 and B12 are clean, safe essential nootropics: Nature identical nutrients grown in a sterile lab without pesticides or herbicides
+- NutriGenesis® (formerly BioGenesis) vitamins B6, B9 and B12 are clean, safe essential nootropics: Nature identical nutrients grown in a sterile lab without pesticides or herbicides.

-Mind Lab Pro® is made in the USA at manufacturing facilities designed with safety as the top priority.
-Mind Lab Pro® safety and quality-related manufacturing certifications include:
+Mind Lab Pro® is made in the USA at cGMP accredited manufacturing facilities, designed with safety as the top priority.
+Safety and quality-related manufacturing certifications include:

 Clean capsules and label